Minimally Invasive Genicular Artery Embolization for Effective Knee Pain Relief

 What is GAE?

-Treatment for:
+Treatment for

-Improves Pain by Eliminating the Information
+Improves Pain by Eliminating the Inflammation

-Instead of using medications like Motrin and Tylenol to control the inflammation in the joint, this simple procedure eliminates the inflammation by blocking the blood flow to the lining of the knee, known as synovium, that is inflamed.
-Research is showing that this is an effective way to manage pain with the risk of major knee replacement surgery.
-In an article published in the Society of Interventional Radiology in March 2021, average pain scores decreased from eight out of ten before GAE to three out of ten within the first week.
+Instead of using medications like Motrin and Tylenol to control joint inflammation, this simple procedure eliminates it by blocking blood flow to the lining of the knee—known as the synovium—which becomes inflamed.
+Research shows this is an effective way to manage pain while reducing the need for major knee replacement surgery.

 How is GAE Performed?